Ten common labor complications

 When the placenta covers the opening of the cervix, this is referred to as placenta previa.
-In cases if placenta previa, a C-section is typically performed to deliver the baby.2,11
+A cesarian delivery is usually necessary.

 8. Cephalopelvic disproportion

-According to the American College of Nurse Midwives, cephalopelvic disproportion occurs in 1 in 250 pregnancies.12
+According to the American College of Nurse Midwives, cephalopelvic disproportion occurs in 1 in 250 pregnancies.

 9. Uterine rupture

-If someone has previously had a baby delivered by C-section, there is a chance that the scar could tear open during future labor.
-Although infrequent, this can be dangerous to an unborn baby, putting them at risk of oxygen deprivation.13
+If someone has previously had a cesarian delivery, there is a small chance that the scar could open during future labor.

 10. Rapid labor